top of page

 On a related note…

-The thing that really makes my eyes sting… I know I will probably never read every title and author in my TBR and on my wishlist.
+The thing that really makes my eyes sting… I know I will probably never read every title and author on my TBR and on my wishlist.
 Especially as they keep growing.

 So, once again for those at the back, YOU ARE ALLOWED TO DNF A BOOK!
 Also, if the blurb, topic, or genre doesn’t interest you, then don’t read it.
 Even if highly recommended to you by others.
-In addition, don’t add something you wouldn’t normally read to your TBR just because your friend published it (though maybe buy a copy to support them, if you can afford it.
-Or boost them in other ways if you can’t).
+In addition, don’t add something to your TBR that you wouldn’t normally read just because your friend published it.
+Maybe buy a copy to support them, if you can afford it.
+Or boost them in other ways if you can’t.
+But you are under no obligation to read a book that doesn't interest you.

 TIP 14.
 IT’S ABOUT THE JOURNEY, NOT THE DESTINATION